supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 ### Set multispectral settings for the project

-To enable grouping of images, including zooming, panning and labeling, you need to set multispectral settings for the project.
+To enable grouping of images, including view, zooming, panning and labeling, you need to set multispectral settings for the project.
 You can do it with just one line of code:

 ```python